 The writing in the Guide for the Perplexed is an expression of Maimonides’ vast knowledge of philosophy as well as an expression of his high level of emotional intelligence when addressing individuals facing with a crisis of faith.
 Maimonides wrote the Guide for the Perplexed with other-awareness, self-awareness, and an understanding that he had a unique ability to help the “perplexed” religious person.
 Maimonides’ Letters.
 Maimonides’ various writings illustrate the substantial efforts he made to offer knowledge to a wide range of people, including Jewish community leaders who held authority, political power, and influence.
 In his efforts to make the Torah widely accessible and to encourage and instill hope among those struggling to understand or accept it, Maimonides corresponded with congregation leaders and answered their personal letters.
 He also corresponded with private individuals, heartening them, contributing to their personal development, and trying to alleviate their difficulties.
 In this section, we demonstrate, by analyzing his words, that his advice and recommendations and the way he relates to those he writes to are close to the FLC model presented above.

-Letter on Apostasy: Maimonides’ approach allowed a Jew to acknowledge Muhammad’s prophecy yet remain part of the Jewish people (Soloveitchik, 1980).
+Letter on Apostasy.
+Maimonides’ approach allowed a Jew to acknowledge Muhammad’s prophecy yet remain part of the Jewish people (Soloveitchik, 1980).
 This was unprecedented.
-The following is the background: At the time, Moroccan Jews were required by local law to acknowledge Muhammad’s prophecy and declare, “There is no God but Allah and Muhammad is his prophet.”
+The following is the background: At the time, Moroccan Jews were required by local law to acknowledge Muhammad’s prophecy and declare, “There is no God but Allah, and Muhammad is his prophet.”
 According to Jewish tradition, a person who makes this statement was no longer considered part of the Jewish people, based on the biblical statement, “And the person who does it with an uplifted hand, this person shall be cut off” (Numbers 15:30).

 Maimonides opposed the traditional religious concept that a person who leaves the Jewish religion cannot ever return to it.
 Based on verses from the Torah and Talmud, Maimonides differentiates between those who leave the religion voluntarily and those are coerced to do so.
 Maimonides was not interested in being a revolutionary in this matter, but rather to reinforce what he saw as an accepted path.
 In our opinion, he was an innovator who tried to present his decisions as if they were based on old and accepted ideas:

 Throughout the Talmud, we find that a person who was compelled to commit a transgression is exempt from punishment in accordance with the laws of the Torah, for example: “God exempts the transgressor under compulsion,” (Babylonian Talmud, Nedarim 27, 1).
-This is based on the verse: “For as a man attacks his friend and murders him, so is this thing” (Deuteronomy 22: 26).
-(Stitskin, 1977, p.
+This is based on the verse: “For as a man attacks his friend and murders him, so is this thing” (Deuteronomy 22: 26) (Stitskin, 1977, p.
 115)

-Here Maimonides’ leadership qualities are appropriate to the F.C model, which takes into account the special and unprecedented (at the time) circumstances.
+Here Maimonides’ leadership qualities are appropriate to the F.L model, which takes into account the special and unprecedented (at the time) circumstances.
 Maimonides teaches ethical action in a complex reality.
 Of course, this advice would not have to be given in an ideal world, in which it is easy to know right from wrong.
 However, in practice, there is often tension between religious commitment and real life.
 Dealing with this complex dilemma requires a high level of self-awareness, willingness to offer an unconventional response to a complex situation, and the ability to convince others to accept this response (Landin, 2017).
 Maimonides’ advice is not to follow the extreme and erroneous thinking of “all or nothing,” but rather to try to do one’s best within the existing limitations.

 Another example of Maimonides clarifying his opposition to extremism and offering a realistic course of action is found in the following quote: